MaximilianSchleper/tsm/userstories.md

     - ⏳ Add country outlines for better geographical reference (optional for initial MVP if time constrained).

 2.  **MVP Satellite Configuration**
-    - As a user, I can configure up to 10 satellites by specifying:
+    - ✅ As a user, I can configure up to 10 satellites by specifying:
-        - Altitude (300–2000 km, numeric input or slider).
+        - ✅ Altitude (300–2000 km, numeric input or slider).
-        - Inclination (0–180°, numeric input or presets: 53°, 90°, 98°).
+        - ✅ Inclination (0–180°, numeric input or presets: 53°, 90°, 98°).
-        - Right Ascension of the Ascending Node (RAAN) (0–360°, numeric or auto-calculated for even spacing).
+        - ✅ Right Ascension of the Ascending Node (RAAN) (0–360°, numeric or auto-calculated for even spacing).
-        - True Anomaly (0–360°, numeric or auto-calculated for even spacing).
+        - ✅ True Anomaly (0–360°, numeric or auto-calculated for even spacing).
-    - As a user, I can select LEO presets (e.g., 550 km/53°, 800 km/90°, 600 km/98°) to autofill altitude and inclination for all satellites.
+    - ⏳ As a user, I can select LEO presets (e.g., 550 km/53°, 800 km/90°, 600 km/98°) to autofill altitude and inclination for all satellites.
-    - As a user, I can click "Generate Demo Constellation" to load a default of 8 satellites in 2 orbital planes (4 satellites per plane), at 550 km altitude, 90° inclination, with RAANs (e.g., 0°, 180°) and true anomalies evenly spaced (e.g., 0°, 90°, 180°, 270°).
+    - ✅ As a user, I can click "Generate Demo Constellation" to load a default of 8 satellites in 4 orbital planes (2 satellites per plane), at 550 km altitude, 65° inclination, with RAANs (0°, 90°, 180°, 270°) and true anomalies distributed for optimal global coverage (45°, 135°, 225°, 315°).

 3.  **MVP Target Definition**
     - As a user, I can define up to 5 targets by: